 If it was determined that you met the criteria and definition of an exposure to a COVID-19 positive person on campus, you will receive a call from Occupational/Student Health.
 You will need to follow the instructions provided.

 Please know that Occupational/Student Health personnel take the confidentiality of your status very seriously and your information will only be shared when absolutely necessary to prevent the spread of COVID to others.

 Will my manager/supervisor be told that I’m COVID-positive?

 Your direct supervisor will be informed of your COVID-19 status in order to help identify possible contacts.
 Your manager/supervisor will need to know if you are not able to work, if your manager or others in your unit were exposed, and/or when you are cleared to return to campus.

 What criteria is used to define someone as a close contact?

 Close contact is defined as being within approximately 6 feet of a COVID-19 case for a prolonged period (≥ 15 minutes) while not wearing appropriate mask or PPE OR having direct contact with infectious secretions of a COVID-19 case (for example, being coughed on while neither person is wearing appropriate PPE).
 It is important to note that depending on the circumstance, even non-exposures by this definition may be evaluated and tested.
-This will be determined by the Department of Health and often implemented by Occupational/Student Health Sevices.
+This will be determined and often implemented by Occupational/Student Health Sevices.